wwwtank/aspose/README.md

 # Kubernetes NGINX+ Wordpress + Postgres + Persistent Volumes
-Remarks:  Starting with MySQL, Wordpress is needed to change the internal MySQL requests  to Postgres ones by the special plug-in.
+Remarks:  Wordpress is needed to change the internal MySQL requests  to Postgres ones by the special plug-in.
+This action performs manualy in appropriate containers.

 ## Installation:
 ### 1) Install K8s cluster  Minikube based on VirtualBox